 - At 12.2%, the proportion of Rushmoor's population aged over 65 is lower than regional or national averages.
-The size of the older population increased by 8.6% between 2001 and 2011.
-(Source: Census 2001 & 2011).
-Using population projections, the number of people aged 55+ is expected to increase by 30% in ten years, with the biggest increase being in the number of residents aged over 85. - The majority of older people are owner-occupiers.
-The number of older people living in social housing has decreased over the last ten years, although the proportion in social housing is higher for the oldest of our residents, perhaps reflecting people living in sheltered or specialist housing. - Older people are more likely than others to be under-occupying their home and although overcrowding among older people is generally low, in Rushmoor this appears to be higher than in our neighbouring districts and has grown significantly over the last ten years.
+The size of the older population increased by 8.6% between 2001 and 2011 (Source: Census 2001 and 2011).
+Using population projections, the number of people aged 55+ is expected to increase by 57% between 2012 and 2034, with the biggest increase being in the number of residents aged over 85. - The majority of older people are owner-occupiers.
+The number of older people living in social housing decreased between 2001 and 2011, although the proportion in social housing is higher for the oldest of our residents, perhaps reflecting people living in sheltered or specialist housing. - Older people are more likely than others to be under-occupying their home and although overcrowding among older people is generally low, in Rushmoor this appears to be higher than in our neighbouring districts and has grown significantly over the last ten years.
 Our targeted survey has identified that overcrowding amongst older people is mainly amongst older Gurkha veterans living in the borough.
-More details of the survey are contained in theme 4 - The expected increase between 2011 and 2031 in those over 65 experiencing dementia and mobility problems is 137% and 108% respectively (SHMA 2014), suggesting a need for specialist accommodation, particularly sheltered housing and extra care housing.
+More details of the survey are contained in theme 4 - The expected increase between 2011 and 2031 in those over 65 experiencing dementia and mobility problems is 137% and 108% respectively, suggesting a need for specialist accommodation, particularly sheltered housing and extra care housing.